davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 TODO better, simpler idea: a tiebreaking rule.

-## Tiebreakers
+## Tiebreaker: Plurality Voting

-TODO augment the implementaton to ask the caller for a tiebreaking rule, which executes once all votes are in.
+TODO augment the implementaton to with a tiebreaker.
+Once all votes are in, pick the plurality.
+If there is a tie for plurality, run a bully algorithm to pick an item.

 TODO now we win on agreement, validity, termination, but not fault tolerance, because we waited for all votes to be in.

-## Running the Tiebreaker Early
+## Fault-Tolerant Tiebreaking

 TODO we need to show the tiebreaking rule before all votes are in necessarily creates an agremenet violation in some situations.